KyryloKozlovskyi/Similarity-Search/README.md

 4. Enter "4" - to Specify the Similarity Comparison Algorithm (or Press "enter" to use the default algorithm "Euclidean Distance").
 5. Enter "5" - (Optional) to Print Current Settings (then press "enter" to return to the menu).
 6. Enter "6" - to Enter a Word (or Text) to Process. *NOTE!
 The Word (or Text) must be a valid word from the Embeddings File* (then press "enter" to return to the menu).
+7. Enter "-1" - (Optional) to Quit.
+*Note!
+You have to make sure the Embeddings File Path, Output File Path, Number of Top Matches, and Similarity Comparison Algorithm are specified before Entering a Word (or Text) to Process.
 ## Features

 - **Parsing Word Embeddings**: Parses word embeddings from a file into a HashMap structure.